spineda1208/zenoo-rpc/docs/api-reference/query/index.md

 ### `async first()`

-Get first result or None.
+Get first result or None. **Note**: This is a QuerySet method, not QueryBuilder.

 **Returns:** `Optional[T]` - First model instance or None